DOI-USGS/jfwm-quarto-template/README.md

 - `CONTRIBUTING.md` describes how to contribute to this project.
 - `DISCLAIMER.md` is the standard USGS disclaimer.
 - `.gitignore` is a file telling git which files to not track.
+- `council-of-science-editors-author-date.csl` is a the reference citation style file.
+- `jfwm_template_raw.docx` is the compiled outputs from the Quarto file.
+- `jfwm_template_raw.qmd` is the the Quarto file for the template. _Users will want to edits this file_.
-- `.Rbuildignore` is a file telling R what files to exclude.
+- `quarto.png` is a figure for the manuscript.
+- `references.bib` is the reference file. _Users will want to edits this file_.
+- `updated_refs.py` is a Python script that updates the references based upon DOIs.

+# Background knowledge

 # Acknowledgments

-We thank the U.S. Geological Survey Biological Threats and Invasive Species Research Program for funding.
+We thank the U.S. Geological Survey Biological Threats and Invasive Species Research Program and U.S. Geological Survey Water Mission Area Integrated Information Dissemination Division for funding.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+The findings and opinions expressed in this manuscript are those of the authors and do not necessarily represent the views of the US Fish and Wildlife Service.

 [quarto]: https://quarto.org/